JasmineDavidson94/pumpkin-puzzler/README.md

 3. Start playing the game.
 Select letters to guess the word and try to beat the pumpkin.

-You can also access the live version of the game on [GitHub Pages](https://github.com/nsurve180/pumpkin-puzzler.git).
+You can also access the live version of the game on https://nsurve180.github.io/pumpkin-puzzler/

 ## Credits for Third-Party Assets and Code